Paul Zuvella: Cleveland Indians

 Prior to the start of the 1988 season, Zuvella signed with the Cleveland Indians.
 He was reasonably productive serving as Jay Bell's and Félix Fermín's back-up in 1988 and 1989, respectively, but Cleveland released him during spring training in 1990.
 Zuvella signed with the Kansas City Royals immediately afterwards, spending the next two seasons with their triple-A affiliate, the Omaha Royals before retiring.
 He appeared in two games with Kansas City in the beginning of the 1991 season.

 Post-playing career

 After his retirement as a player, Zuvella worked in the Colorado Rockies organization as a manager and instructor.
 From 1994 to 1995, he was the manager of the Class AA New Haven Ravens.
 He has also returned to Stanford on several occasions to play in the school's annual Alumni Game.

-Zuvella now sells real estate in California.

 Ferris Bueller's Day Off

 Game footage of Zuvella appears in the 1986 movie Ferris Bueller's Day Off.
-In the film, the character Mr. Rooney is watching a game between the Braves and the Chicago Cubs on a television in a bar.
+In the film, the character Mr. Rooney is watching a game between the Braves and the Chicago Cubs on a television in a tavern.
 He sees batter Claudell Washington hit a foul ball, which is caught by the film's title character, who was supposedly sick at home from school.
-This footage was taken from a game played on June 5, 1985, and in the clip Zuvella is the runner on first base.
+This footage was taken from a game played on June 5, 1985, and in the clip, Zuvella is the runner on first base.